 Cisapride is excreted in human milk at concentrations approximately 1/20 of those observed in plasma.
 Caution should be exercised when cisapride is administered to a nursing woman, and particular care must be taken if the nursing infant or the mother is taking a drug that might alter cisapride's metabolism in the infant.
 (See CONTRAINDICATIONS,

-WARNINGS, and DRUG INTERACTIONS.)
+, DRUG INTERACTIONS.)

 Safety and effectiveness in pediatric patients under the age of 16 years have not been established for any indication.
 Although causality has not been established, serious adverse events, including death, have been reported in infants and children treated with cisapride.
 Several pediatric deaths were due to cardiovascular events (third degree heart block and ventricular tachycardia).
 Pediatric deaths have been associated with seizures and there has been at least one case of "sudden unexplained death" in a 3-month-old infant.
 Other unlabeled potentially serious events which have been reported in pediatric patients include: antinuclear antibody (ANA) positive, anemia, hemolytic anemia, methemoglobinemia, hyperglycemia, hypoglycemia with acidosis, unexplained apneic episodes, confusion, impaired concentration, depression, apathy, visual changes accompanied by amnesia, and severe photosensitivity reaction.
 (See OVERDOSAGE.)

 Steady-state plasma levels are generally higher in older than in younger patients, due to a moderate prolongation of the elimination half-life.
 Therapeutic doses, however, are similar to those used in younger adults.